UT-Austin-RPL/TRILL/README.md

 3. Scroll down and choose “Unknown Sources”.
 4. Select ALVR in the list.

-Make sure that the headset and laptop are connected to the same wifi.
+Make sure that the headset and the GPU machine are connected to the same network.
 You should now see a screen with mountains (before executing the VR interface script, you would see a SteamVR room).

 ## Troubleshooting

 1. Don't run 2 versions of the vr script (for example, if you modify the script, put it in a separate repo, and run the modified script before running the original script).
 When this happens, SteamVR tends to work for a few seconds before crashing.
-The solution is to restart the laptop and make sure to only run one version of the script.
+The solution is to restart the GPU machine and make sure to only run one version of the script.

 ## Design Choices

 Some design decisions were made to satisfy the requirements defined above.
 They are explained in this section in hopes of providing documentation and guidance for others working on similar systems.

 ### OpenVR

-Initially, a website was created based on WebXR and JavaScript to stream controller poses over the internet.
-I wanted to improve the latency by keeping the connection within a local network, but I encountered difficulty in setting up HTTPS certificates in the campus lab.
-After getting tired of tunneling the connection over the internet, I decided to pursue a more low-level approach.
-The native Oculus SDK could work, but it would limit the option to change VR systems in the future.
-Unity is a good option for cross-platform compatibility, but since there's only a need to stream images and controller poses, a game engine is an overkill.
-I also don't believe that Unity exposes the low-level functionality to directly show the stereoscopic images in the headset.
-Since Unity uses the low-level OpenVR API, I decided to use it directly.
-Although a newer API called OpenXR is gaining steam, I feel that the performance benefits of OpenXR doesn't justify its complexity compared to OpenVR.

 Using OpenVR has several advantages.
 First, it has great performance since it is used by VR games and has direct support from VR headset manufacturers.
 Second, it delegates the work of video streaming to existing technologies.
 Many VR headsets support direct HDMI connection from the computer's graphics card, which OpenVR can take full advantage of since it takes input images from OpenGL.
 Even though the Quest doesn't have an HDMI cable, it is still possible to use the Oculus Link (over an USB cable) or Oculus Air Link (over a local network) with OpenVR.
 These are sophisticated streaming technologies that predict the user's movements and streaming latency to render ahead of time, and they encode the frames as slices in H.264.
 ALVR is an open-source alternative that implements similar technologies with the added benefit of having experimental support for Linux.
 Using these technologies is much more performant and scalable than hand-coding an image streaming pipeline.
 Finally, OpenVR works on a variety of Operating Systems and targets many VR headsets.